chaishuen1201/Tetris-Duel-Multiplayer-Block-Battle/README.md

 2. **Settings Panel**
    - Volume control slider for adjusting game audio
+   - Toggle on/off for the ghost brick preview
    - Customizable key bindings for all game controls
    - Support for rebinding controls for both single player and multiplayer modes
    - Key bindings saved persistently using properties file